codewerft/lurker/README.md

 somewhat similar to tools like [grunt-watch](https://github.com/gruntjs/grunt-contrib-watch), but much much simpler and probably less oppinionated.

-At Codewerft we use Lurker to dynamically build and run our
+We use Lurker to dynamically build and run our
-[Go](http://golang.org/) microservices, locally on our Desktops as well as inside [Docker](http://www.docker.com) containers on our test and integration servers.
+[Go](http://golang.org/) microservices, locally on our development machines as well as inside [Docker](http://www.docker.com) containers on our test and integration servers.

 Lurker uses the excellent [fswatch](http://emcrisostomo.github.io/fswatch/) tool (it's really just a wrapper around it) for monitoring changes in a directory